Identification

 +61 3 9573 3188

-Detailed component analysis, concentration ranges, and hazardous substance identification
+Chemical components, concentration ranges, and hazardous substance identification

-Emergency First Aid Measures
+First Aid Measures

-Critical first aid procedures for chemical exposure incidents and medical emergencies
+Emergency procedures for chemical exposure incidents

 If fumes or combustion products are inhaled remove from contaminated area.
 Lay patient down.
 Keep warm and rested.
 Prostheses such as false teeth, which may block airway, should be removed, where possible, prior to initiating first aid procedures.
 Apply artificial respiration if not breathing, preferably with a demand valve resuscitator, bag-valve mask device, or pocket mask as trained.
 Perform CPR if necessary.
 Transport to hospital, or doctor, without delay.

-If skin contact occurs: Immediately remove all contaminated clothing, including footwear.
+Immediately remove all contaminated clothing, including footwear.
 Flush skin and hair with running water (and soap if available).
 Seek medical attention in event of irritation.

-If this product comes in contact with the eyes: Wash out immediately with fresh running water.
+Wash out immediately with fresh running water.
 Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids.
 Seek medical attention without delay; if pain persists or recurs seek medical attention.
 Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.

 If swallowed do NOT induce vomiting.
 If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.
 Observe the patient carefully.
 Never give liquid to a person showing signs of being sleepy or with reduced awareness; i.e. becoming unconscious.
 Give water to rinse out mouth, then provide liquid slowly and as much as casualty can comfortably drink.
+Seek medical advice.
 Avoid giving milk or oils.
 Avoid giving alcohol.

-๐จ Immediate Medical Attention Required
+Immediate Medical Attention

 Medical Treatment